6 Reasons To Have Blue Lotus Flower

 1. A Potent Psychoactive

-The blue lotus flower contains alkaloids, tannins, phenolic acids, and flavonoids.
-The alkaloids apomorphine and nuciferine in the plant help release dopamine and serotonin to influence your mood and produce mild psychoactive effects that induce euphoria (1), (3).
+The blue lotus flower contains various compounds like alkaloids, tannins, phenolic acids, and flavonoids.
+Among these, the alkaloids apomorphine and nuciferine, are particularly significant.
+They help release dopamine and serotonin, neurotransmitters that play a key role in regulating mood and emotional well-being.
+The release of these chemicals may influence your mood and produce mild psychoactive effects that induce euphoria (3), (6).
 Anecdotal evidence suggests that the flower may also cause visual and auditory hallucinations.

 2. May Help You Sleep